 Due to fraud, banks no longer accept 3rd party checks as there’s no proof that the person cashing the check is the intended recipient or if the check was stolen.

-Can you deposit someone else’s check in your account bank of America?
+Can you deposit someone else’s check in your account at Bank of America?

 Is it possible to deposit a check addressed to someone else into a Bank of America account?
 Well, It’s advisable to call and enquire at your local Bank of America if you are able to do so.